CristianaOD/-Matrix-Project-Snake-Game/README.md

   <h3>Bugs</h3>

-  - The snake does not grow gradually after eating
+  - The snake does not gradually grow after eating the flashing dots
-  - The brightness of the LCD and the matrix does not work
+  - LCD and matrix brightness not working

 </details>
 <details>